Sleep and emotions

 Emotions play a key role in overall mental health, and sleep plays a crucial role in maintaining the optimal homeostasis of emotional functioning.
 Deficient sleep, both in the form of sleep deprivation and restriction, adversely impacts emotion generation, emotion regulation, and emotional expression.
+People who fail to get enough sleep have a harder time controlling their emotions.
+Stress tolerance, patience and emotional reactivity are all negatively impacted by not enough or poor sleep.
+On the other hand having persistent stress and emotional distress can make it difficult to fall or stay asleep, which feeds back into a cycle of poor mood and lack of sleep.

 Models of sleep loss and emotional reactivity

 Scientists offer two explanations for the effects of sleep loss on emotions.
 One explanation is that sleep loss causes disinhibition of emotional brain regions, leading to an overall increase in emotional intensity (also referred to as Dysregulation Model).
 The other explanation describes how sleep loss causes an increase in fatigue and sleepiness, coupled with an overall decrease in energy and arousal, leading to an overall decrease in emotional intensity (also referred to as Fatigue Model).

+Neurobiological Mechanisms

+Neurobiological evidence supports the connection between sleep and emotional regulation.
+REM (rapid eye movement) sleep, particularly helps the processing and incorporation of emotional memories by controlling neural activity in the amygdala, hippocampus, and prefrontal cortex.
+In a neurochemical setting that encourages memory consolidation and lessens the emotional intensity associated with those memories, the brain reactivates emotional experiences during REM sleep.
+Lack of sleep disrupts this process and had been linked to decreased functional connectivity between the amygdala and the prefrontal cortex, which controls emotions, as well as heightened amygdala activation in response to negative stimuli.
+Overactive emotional reactions, irritability and trouble managing stress are all influenced by this hyperactive and disconnected pattern.

 The dysregulation model

 The dysregulation model is supported by neuroanatomical, physiological, and subjective self-report studies.
 Emotional brain regions (e.g. the amygdala) have shown 60% greater reactivity to emotionally negative photographs following one night of sleep deprivation, as measured by functional magnetic resonance imaging.
 Five days of sleep restriction (four hour sleep opportunity per night) caused a decrease in connectivity with cortical brain regions involved in the regulation of the amygdala.
 Pupil diameter was shown to increase significantly in response to negative photographs following sleep deprivation.
 When exposed to positive stimuli, sleep deprived participants showed amplified emotional reactivity throughout various midbrain, striatal, limbic, and visual processing brain regions.
 One night of sleep deprivation caused participants to judge neutral images more negatively than non sleep deprived participants.
 One night of sleep loss also caused increased impulsivity to negative stimuli.